sorkhemiri/ahura/README.rst

 Getting Started
 ---------------
-using ahura is easy as you can see above while it gives you many different options to modify your models json with. we are going to go through some of these options below.
+using ahura is easy as you can see above while it gives you many different options to modify your model's json with. we are going to go through some of these options below.